Multilayer ion trap with three-dimensional microwave circuitry for scalable quantum logic applications: Three-dimensional microwave conductor

 \subsection{Simulation model}

 Before starting any simulation of the MWM conductor design as discussed in the next paragraph, a decision about the desired ion-to-electrode distance $d$ has to be made.
-In general, two aspect have to be considered in the decision.
-On the one hand, the achievable gradient at the ion position scales as $d^{-2}$, consequently allowing high multi-qubit gate speeds for small distances.
+The following points are particularly relevant here: on the one hand, the achievable gradient at the ion position scales as $d^{-2}$, consequently allowing high multi-qubit gate speeds for small distances.
 On the other hand, the motional heating rate $\dot{\bar{n}}$ should be expected to scale as $d^{-4}$~\cite{turchette_heating_2000}, making the heating rate a significant error source during multi-qubit gates for small values of $d$.
 In our case, we consider an ion-to-electrode distance of $d\simeq\SI{35}{\micro m}$ to be a good compromise.
+This distance was selected to enhance the gradient as much as possible while still being at a distance which was known to work for other surface-electrode trap experiments.

 The simulation model we employ to predict the resulting field configuration of a specific MWM conductor design around the qubit transition frequency ($\simeq1\,\mathrm{GHz}$) is based on full-wave finite-element simulations using Ansys HFSS 17.2 software and addresses high-frequency effects like the skin-depth, eddy currents or couplings between neighbouring conductors.
 Its overall purpose is to find a MWM conductor design maximizing $B^\prime$ while minimizing $B$ at the ion position by overlapping the magnetic field minimum at $(x_{0},\,z_{0})_{y=0}$ with the RF null position at $(x_{1},\,z_{1})_{y=0}$ as shown in Fig.~\ref{fig:figure3}.